ome/ome-files-cpp/docs/sphinx/tutorial.rst

 A :cpp:class:`Quantity` is constructed using a numerical value and a unit enumeration value.
-Basic arithmetic operations such as assignment, multiplication, substraction, division and multiplication are supported.
+Basic arithmetic operations such as assignment, multiplication, subtraction, division and multiplication are supported.
 Note however that complex arithmetic with different unit types is not supported; if this is required, please use the basic units directly (see below).
-Also note that multiplication and division are permitted only with scalars, and addition and subtraction require operands to be of the same type; the unit of the left-hand operand will be preserved, and the value of the right-hand operand will be implictly converted to match.
+Also note that multiplication and division are permitted only with scalars, and addition and subtraction require operands to be of the same type; the unit of the left-hand operand will be preserved, and the value of the right-hand operand will be implicitly converted to match.

 Unit conversion is performed by using the free :cpp:func:`convert` function, which requires a quantity and destination unit.
 If